MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 After you configure these resources, you can proceed to create the network isolated AKS cluster with BYO ACR.
 For private cluster type, you can either choose a private link-based cluster or an API Server VNet integration type cluster.

-### Step 6: Create network isolated cluster using the BYO CR
+### Step 6: Create network isolated cluster using the BYO ACR

 **Private link-based cluster:**